cloudmesh-community/sp20-516-220/datacenter.md

 Power data sourced from [Power Content Label](https://www.smud.org/-/media/Documents/Corporate/Environmental-Leadership/PowerContentLabel.ashx).

+## Cost of power

+Using data from [OpenEI](https://openei.org/wiki/Utility_Rate_Database) it is esimated that the average cost of electricity for this facility will be $0.104 per kWh.

 ## Future growth

 The site currently has only one building, but has 38 acres and 100 MW of potential growth capacity.